 By feeding them at or around the same time, you ensure they are full at the same time.

 So, they sleep at the same time.
 Just by ensuring each twin is fed at approximately the same time, everything else will flow more effortlessly.
-There will still be 2 diapers to change and 2 bathes to give.
+There will still be 2 diapers to change and 2 baths to give.
 But, you will have more time to learn how to tell them apart!
-And, the predictability of your day will give you a least a bit of grounding.
+And, the predictability of your day will give you at least a bit of grounding.